Doctor in Distress (film): Plot

 Simon Sparrow, now a senior doctor at Hampden Cross Hospital, falls in love with Delia, a model and aspiring actress.
 They eventually move in together, but then she goes to Italy to audition for a film.

 Meanwhile, Sir Lancelot Spratt injures his back in a fall.
 Placed under the care of physiotherapist Iris Marchant, he is initially hostile, but soon succumbs to her charms.
 He turns to his friend Simon for advice.
 Simon sends him to a nature cure clinic in a vain attempt to help him lose weight.
 Spratt has Iris followed, and, when his private investigator turns up at Hampden Cross as a patient, follows her himself (terrorising a nervous train passenger in the process).
 He proposes to her, but is eventually rejected in favour of another of her patients, retired army Major Tommy French.

-Delia returns to England, having somehow acquired an expensive Italian car (a Maserati Sebring) and expensive clothes, though she did not win a part in the film.
+Delia returns to England, having somehow acquired an expensive Italian car and expensive clothes, though she did not win a part in the film.
 It is implied that she and Simon get together again.